| |

 As an Amazon Associate I earn from qualifying purchases

-With its classic graham cracker crust, creamy lemon filling, and dollops of whipped cream, this Lemon Icebox Pie is the refreshing summer treat you’ve been waiting for.
+With a classic baked graham cracker crust, creamy lemon filling, and dollops of whipped cream, my Lemon Icebox Pie is the refreshing summer treat you’ve been waiting for.
+It’s made without cream cheese, relying instead on sweetened condensed milk.
 While it’s cool and refreshing for summer cook outs, it goes great with your fall and winter casseroles.
-It takes no time to make but plan ahead, it needs to refrigerate for about 4 hours.
+It takes no time to make, but plan ahead, it needs to be refrigerated for about 4 hours.

 Two slices of lemon pie on plates next to a pie dish.